METRO Magazine Logo

 Designed by Portland-based architecture and design firm Ankrom Moisan, the C-TRAN operations building is the firm's first completed mass timber project, which uses plywood panels to sequester carbon, reduce energy use during production, enhance durability, and sustain economic growth.

-According to Mariah Kiersey, office, retail, and community studio co-leader/sr. principal at Ankrom Moisan, mass timber construction can be an ideal choice for transit environments.
+According to Mariah Kiersey, office, retail, and community studio co-leader/senior. principal at Ankrom Moisan, mass timber construction can be an ideal choice for transit environments.
 Its properties can support operator well-being while improving air quality, reducing noise, and lowering carbon emissions, making it a sustainable and user-friendly alternative to traditional materials.

 A Facility Designed for Growth and Green Goals